-- 1. The Service Consumer requests a service from the Service Provider.
-With this requests he includes the evidence obtained from the Entitled Party - 2.
-The Service Provider authenticates the Service Consumer and validates it as an iSHARE adhering party - 3.
-The Service Provider validates the received delegation evidence through the following steps: - a.
-The Service Provider authenticates the Entitled Party and validates it as an iSHARE adhering party based on the delegation evidence - b.
+- 2. The Service Provider authenticates the Service Consumer and validates it as an iSHARE adhering party - 3.
+The Service Provider validates the received delegation evidence through the following steps: - The Service Provider authenticates the Entitled Party and validates it as an iSHARE adhering party based on the delegation evidence - b.
 The Service Provider authorises the Entitled Party based on the authorisation information registered with the Service Provider - 4.
 The Service Provider authorises the Service Consumer based on the validity of the delegation evidence - 5.
 The Service Provider executes the requested service - 6.
 The Service Provider provides the service result to the Service Consumer